 The name Sardi takes inspiration from the first names of original owners Sarah Whitfield and Dimitri Dean.
-After only three months, they sold the cafe to Ashwani Kumar and moved on to found Muharam Cafe (also sold), Trei and Fourth Chapter.
+These days it's owned by Angadh Oberoi.

 Lunch could be a superfood bowl or southern-fried chicken burger with sweet potato fries, paired with a matcha latte or an Oreo shake.
 The choice to be healthy is up to you, but you can’t say Sardi doesn’t try.

 If you’re peering through the front window the cafe may seem small, but the wooden tables and rickety white chairs continue into a second, quieter room.
 Lights hang in caged fittings, and pillows add a pop of colour.
 Sit at the breakfast bar next to a tempting collection of sweets, or on the banquette under the paintings for sale by local artist Hayley June Walker.